We know from our training courses that product management and product marketing roles are set up differently in nearly every business.

 If you’re new to the role it’s often difficult to understand what’s going on and where you fit.

-To help, we use the diagram below.
+To help, we use this diagram.
 It shows the three major types of activities – strategic, inbound and outbound, that cover all the product-based activities that must take place in any business that sells products.

 We then break this down into thirty specific activities such as market research, writing requirements and launch planning so you can understand where what you do fits.